 Enrolling for Credit

-- Students securing approved internships are eligible to enroll in a 3-unit course
+- Students securing approved internships are eligible to enroll in course credit

 - Internship courses are offered on a Credit (CR), or No-Credit (NC) basis